bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/00_Quickstart/01_Install.rst

                If installed within a virtual environment, deactivate and activate it to ensure that the environment is propperly updated.

-        | See :ref:`Installation and Administration` section for more information
+        | See :ref:`Sections/01_Installation:Installation and Administration` section for more information
         |

     .. tab-container:: Systemwide